ShaunCurtis/CEC.Blazor/AsyncProgramming.md

 2. I/0 Operations - where tasks are offloaded to either subsystems on the same computer, or run on remote computers.
 3. Improved User Interface experience.

-In processor Intensive Operations, you want multiply processors or cores.
-Hand off most of the processing to these cores and the program can interact with the UI on the main process updating progress and allowing user interaction.
+In processor intensive operations, you want multiple processors or cores.
+Hand off most of the processing to these cores and the program can interact with the UI on the main process updating progress and handling user interaction.
 Multi-tasking on the same processor buys nothing.
 The program doen't need more balls to juggle, just more jugglers.

-On the other hand I/O operations don't need multiple processes.
+On the other hand I/O operations don't need multiple processors.
 They dispatch requests to sub-systems or remote services and await responses.
 It's multi-tasking that now buys time - set up and monitor several tasks at once and wait for them to complete.
 Wait time becomes dependant on the longest running task, not the sum of the tasks.

 Run everything serially and the User Interface gets locked whever a task is running.
 Asynchronous tasks free up the UI process.
-The UI can be updated while tasks are running.
+The UI can interact with the user while tasks are running.

 ### Tasks, Threading, Scheduling, Contexts

-it's very easy to be confused by the nomenclature.
+It's very easy to be confused by the nomenclature.
 Lets try and understand the fundimentals.

 #### What's really going on under the Hood?

 It doesn't matter where your code runs, locally or somewhere in the cloud, one processor and one core means one man on the job.
 The operating system can multi-task just like a man (note - this task has nothing to do with DotNet Core tasks), but there's only one man do one thing at a time.
 More parallel tasks, more time switching between tasks, less time doing real work - sound familiar!
 With four processors or four cores you get four men on the job.
-Without a supervisor, one man running code, three men telling hime how to do it!
+Without a supervisor, one man running code, three men telling him how to do it!

 Now switch back to DotNet Core.
 Operating system multi-tasking is exposed through threads (NOT tasks).
 Tasks are blocks of code packaged up and run on threads.
 TaskSchedulers organise and schedule Tasks.
 They're basically state machines that keep track of execution order and yielding to organise efficient code execution.

-All DotNet Core applications start on a single thread and all applications have a thread pool - normally one per processor/core.
-UI and web server applications have a dedicated application thread - running a Synchronisation Context - to run the UI or HTTP/Web context.
+All DotNet Core applications start on a single thread and all applications have a thread pool - nominally one per processor/core (out on the cloud though - only the cloud knows).
+UI and web server applications have a dedicated application thread - with a Synchronisation Context to run the UI or HTTP/Web context.
 This is the only thread with direct access to the UI/web context.
 Console applications start and run on a threadpool thread.
 This behavioural difference has significant implications which we will discuss later.
 In this discussion AppThread equals main application thread.
-DotNet Core applies various constraints to this thread's operations.
-One that affects coding Tasks is that Tasks are loaded through SynchronisationContext.Post rather than directly onto the thread.
+Tasks are loaded through SynchronisationContext.Post on the Synchronisation Context rather than directly onto the thread.

 UI and Web Context Applications run everything on the Synchronisation Context unless coded otherwise.
-It's the programmers responsibility to decide where to run tasks and switch tasks to the threadpool.
+It's the programmers responsibility to decide where to run tasks and switch them to the threadpool.
 Once on the threadpool, tasks are managed by the threadpool.

 TaskSchedulers run Tasks on threads.
 There's one per thread.
 When you execute a task, the task creation process first checks TaskScheduler.Current.
 If no tasks are currently running on the thread this will be null.
 If a TaskScheduler exists then there's a task running and the new task is loaded into the current TaskScheduler.
 If one doesn't exist, the task creation process checks for a SynchronisationContext on the thread.
 If one exists it schedules the new task through the SynchronisationContext.
 If there's no SynchronisationContext, the task creation process gets TaskScheduler.Default, the threadpool scheduler, and loads the task into the threadpool.